-1.01 PURPOSE AND SCOPE: The abuse of alcohol and other drugs interferes with the processes of learning, teaching, research and public service, which are the functions of Cameron University.
-In order to accomplish its mission, and further to comply with the Drug Free Schools and Communities Act Amendments of 1989, Cameron University has promulgated this policy and directed its distribution to each of its students.

-2.01 POLICY: Pursuant to local, state, and federal laws, and its own rules and regulations, Cameron University prohibits the unlawful possession, use, manufacture, or distribution of alcohol and other drugs by students and employees on university owned or controlled premises, as a part of any university sponsored activities, or in the work place.

-3.01 INTERNAL SANCTIONS: Any student or employee who violates this policy shall be subject to disciplinary action, including, without limitation, probation, expulsion, suspension, or termination of employment; may be required to participate satisfactorily in an appropriate rehabilitation program; or may be referred for prosecution.

-4.01 EXTERNAL SANCTIONS: Violation of applicable local, state, and federal laws governing the possession, use, manufacture, or distribution of alcohol and other drugs may subject students or employees to fines, imprisonment, and/or community service requirements.
-Convictions become part of an individual's criminal record and may prohibit certain career and professional opportunities.

-5.01 HEALTH RISKS: Abuse of drugs and alcohol can result in behavioral changes; impairment of judgment and coordination; elevated or lowered blood pressure; depression; anxiety; hallucinations; convulsions; temporary and permanent loss of memory; damage to the heart, lungs, liver and brain; sterility; lowered immune system and increased infection; cancer, emphysema; chronic bronchitis, and death.

-6.01 ALCOHOL/OTHER DRUG ASSISTANCE PROGRAMS: Numerous programs are available in the Lawton area to help Cameron students and employees deal with substance abuse related issues.
+- PURPOSE AND SCOPE: The abuse of alcohol and other drugs interferes with the processes of learning, teaching, research, and public service, which are the functions of Cameron University.
+To accomplish its mission, and further to comply with the Drug Free Schools and Communities Act Amendments of 1989, Cameron University has promulgated this policy and directed its distribution to each of its students. - 2.01 POLICY: Pursuant to local, state, and federal laws, and its own rules and regulations, Cameron University prohibits the unlawful possession, use, manufacture, or distribution of alcohol and other drugs by students and employees on university owned or controlled premises, as a part of any university sponsored activities, or in the workplace. - 3.01 INTERNAL SANCTIONS: Any student or employee who violates this policy shall be subject to disciplinary action, including, without limitation, probation, expulsion, suspension, or termination of employment; may be required to participate satisfactorily in an appropriate rehabilitation program; or may be referred for prosecution. - 4.01 EXTERNAL SANCTIONS: Violation of applicable local, state, and federal laws governing the possession, use, manufacture, or distribution of alcohol and other drugs may subject students or employees to fines, imprisonment, and/or community service requirements.
+Convictions become part of an individual's criminal record and may prohibit certain career and professional opportunities. - 5.01 HEALTH RISKS: Abuse of drugs and alcohol can result in behavioral changes; impairment of judgment and coordination; elevated or lowered blood pressure; depression; anxiety; hallucinations; convulsions; temporary and permanent loss of memory; damage to the heart, lungs, liver, and brain; sterility; lowered immune system and increased infection; cancer, emphysema; chronic bronchitis, and death. - 6.01 ALCOHOL/OTHER DRUG ASSISTANCE PROGRAMS: Numerous programs are available in the Lawton area to help Cameron students and employees deal with substance abuse related issues.
 Federal laws insure all persons seeking help for alcohol and/or other drug problems will be treated with respect and in a confidential manner.
-Please contact the Student Wellness Center for information or assistance.
+Please contact the Student Wellness Center for information or assistance. - 7.01 COORDINATION AND REFERENCE: Other policies, rules and regulations of Cameron University also deal with drug and alcohol abuse and complement this Drug-Free Campus Policy statement (such as Appendix C).
+This policy is based on the Drug Free Workplace Act of 1988 (P.L.
+100-690, Title V, Subtitle D) and the Drug Free Schools and Communities Act Amendments of 1989 (P.L.
+101-226).

 ON CAMPUS

 Student Wellness Center, North Shepler 1st Floor (for counseling or referral) 581-6725

 OFF CAMPUS

-Valley Hope Treatment 1-800-544-5101
+Valley Hope Treatment 800-544-5101

 Taliaferro Community Health Center 248-5780

 Silver Lining (Adults) 357-7827

 Roadback, Inc. Halfway Houses 357-6889

 Marie Detty Youth & Family Services 248-6450

 Southwestern Behavioral Health Center 536-0077

 Christian Family Counseling Center 248-0983

 Goodyear Employee Assistance Program (for Goodyear Employees & Dependents) 531-5875

 Western Area Service Committee of Oklahoma 866-524-7068

 HOT LINES - 7 DAYS A WEEK, 24 HOURS A DAY

 United Way Helpline 355-7575

-Reach-Out Hotline 1-880-522-9054
+Reach-Out Hotline 880-522-9054

-Substance Abuse Helpline 1-800-662-HELP
+Substance Abuse Helpline 800-662-HELP